isomerpages/mse-zerowaste/_zero-waste/2_lifestyle.md

 How you can help:
 1)     Reduce waste [Be a responsible consumer, reduce and reuse]
 2)     Recycle more and recycle right [No food or liquids in the blue bin]

+Make 2019 the year you join the zero waste journey!